ShibeFaceSkrill/dogeparty/_posts/2022-05-12-shibeface-skrill-on-dogeparty.md

 Ethereum's smart-contract blockchain spurred much development and helped to inspire the speculative fervor of 2017...

-...where Cryptokitties shut down the blockchain during the peak of that bull-run!
+...where Cryptokitties shut down the blockchain during the peak of that bull-run!<br>
-...Ethereum is where 10k NFT collections exploded became a widspread cultural and economic phenomenon in 2021 ...Ethereum is where collectors have predomenantly looked for valuable NFT to collect.
+...Ethereum is where 10k NFT collections exploded became a widspread cultural and economic phenomenon in 2021<br>
+...Ethereum is where collectors have predomenantly looked for valuable NFT to collect.

 I had many reasons why to *begin* a cross-chain exploration of NFT utility on the Ethereum blockchain.